kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

 - The sizes that can be read out in the attribute table ("hectare", "population") still refer to the original size of the city districts!
 Since we assume that the people in the city dis-tricts are evenly distributed, we must therefore determine the absolute geometric size of the intersection and then set this in relation to the size of the city districts.
 The result can then be multiplied by the number of inhabitants per district.
     - Select the "City catchment area" layer and open the field calculator (toolbar).
     - Create a new field called "Size of cut area".
 Under "Geometry", double-click the "$area" command and execute the command.
 A new column was created in the attribute table, which indicates the size of the cut surface in square meters.
     - Stay in edit mode and reopen the handheld calculator.
 Create a new field called "Percent Area Municipality".
 Set the output field type to "Decimal number (real)".
-If the percentage of the intersecting area is to be calculated, the size of the city districts (given in hectares) must be converted into square meters (including the quotation marks): "Size of intersect-ing area" / ("hectares" * 10000).
+If the percentage of the intersecting area is to be calculated, the size of the city districts (given in hectares) must be converted into square meters (including the quotation marks): "Size of intersecting area" / ("hectares" * 10000).
-    - A new column was calculated in the attribute table of the layer, which indicates the cover-age of the respective city district in percent.
+    - A new column was calculated in the attribute table of the layer, which indicates the coverage of the respective city district in percent.
 City districts such as Reinhausen or Weichs are completely covered.
 Ober-/Niederwinzer-Kager and Brandlberg-Keilberg show little coverage.
-    - Finally, the covered intersection areas must be offset against the population of the respec-tive city district.
+    - Finally, the covered intersection areas must be offset against the population of the respective city district.
 Open the field calculator again and enter "Customers Reached" as the output field name.
 Use integer as field type.
 As a command, enter: "Population_Rgb Ta-ble1_Population" * "Percentage Area Municipality".
     - Exit edit mode and save your changes.
     - If you open the attribute table, you can now read out the number of customers reached in each individual city district.